mendix/docs/content/best-practices/architecture/integration/integration-intro.md

 Microservice apps are smaller functional pieces that contain a business function.
 The following best practices are important:

-* Avoid having too many functional areas that depend on the same data model, as often occurs in monoliths
+* Avoid too many functional areas that depend on the same data model, as often occurs in monoliths
-* Avoid too many functional areas that depend on the same technical layers, which often occured in SOA architectures
+* Avoid too many functional areas that depend on the same technical layers, as often occurs in SOA architectures

 Instead, you must try to contain everything required to perform a business function within each app.
 A new business feature requirement is then likely to land within only one single app, which will be maintained by one single team.
 This means you can change quickly when necessary and provide flexibility to the business unit that owns that functionality.